Extract from ENV/CBC(2024)2/FINAL

 1.serve as a forum for Members and relevant non-Members to exchange approaches and experiences in the prevention of, preparedness for, and response to chemical accidents, identify areas of mutual interest, analyse issues of concern, and support the exchange of information and experience with non-governmental stakeholders (e.g., industry, workers and their representatives, and the public);

-3.develop and support the implementation and dissemination of related OECD standards and tools, including ways and means for national and international action enhancing the prevention of, preparedness for, and response to chemical accidents.
-This comprises in particular the update and extended use of the OECD Guiding Principles for Chemical Accident Prevention, Preparedness and Response, the OECD Guidance on Developing Safety Performance Indicators and the OECD Guidance on Corporate Governance for Process Safety;
+3.develop and support the implementation, dissemination and review of related OECD standards and tools, including ways and means for national and international action enhancing the prevention of, preparedness for, and response to chemical accidents.;

 4.support and facilitate the collection and analysis of data on chemical accidents, including economic data, in order to enhance the integration of economic considerations into selected policies and procedures for chemical accident prevention, preparedness and response;